Destinations · The Salon

 This is the walk you take on day two, after the beaches have been enough and before dinner calls you.

-Villa Lysis — Jacques d'Adelswärd-Fersen fled to Capri in late 1903, the direct result of the Masses Noires scandal in Paris, where accusations of indecency forced his exile.
-Construction on Villa Lysis began the following year.
+Villa Lysis — Jacques d’Adelswärd-Fersen’s 1905 mansion, built to house his private erotic-art collection.
+Fersen was an exiled French writer and art patron, openly queer, who arrived on Capri in 1899 and built one of the 20th century’s queer-specific art sanctuaries.
 The building is white and neoclassical, perched on the Faraglioni cliffs with views across the Tyrrhenian.
 The interior is shocking in its directness — homoerotic sculpture, explicit paintings, a library of texts, all collected and displayed by a man who refused to hide or apologize.
 Marguerite Yourcenar wrote about him.
-The Villa Lysis is now a museum; it's small and intimate and breathtaking in its commitment to aesthetic and queer self-expression.
+The Villa Lysis is now a museum; it’s small and intimate and breathtaking in its commitment to aesthetic and queer self-expression.

 The Faraglioni Cliffs — the three massive sea-stacks that frame the island.
-In the mid-20th century, queer travelers would charter private gozzi (traditional wooden fishing boats) to swim in the hidden coves beneath the rocks.
-The Faraglioni became shorthand for queer solidarity — you went there because you knew who else would be there.
+In the mid-20th century, queer travelers (mostly men, mostly wealthy enough to rent boats) would charter private gozzi (traditional wooden fishing boats) to swim in the hidden coves beneath the rocks.
+The Faraglioni rocks became shorthand for queer solidarity — you went there because you knew who else would be there.

 The walk takes an afternoon.
 The weight of it takes longer.